Department of Pathology

 Goals: Foundational education, hands-on experience, and translational research opportunities using pathologic basis of disease to inform diagnosis, therapy, prevention, and research.

 Opportunity: Two (2) post-sophomore or post-principal clinical experience (e.g., post-junior) medical students annually, from July 1 through June 30.
 Students both with and without a long-term career interest in Pathology are likely to find this Fellowship valuable.

 Curriculum: In order to develop a robust understanding of disease mechanisms, the tools and consequences of pathologic diagnosis, and how pathologists collaborate with caregivers, Student Fellows will be exposed to the entire spectrum of anatomic pathology and clinical laboratory services, including advanced molecular diagnostics.
-Student Fellows will assume similar training and responsibilities as Residents in Pathology, including frozen sections and autopsies, body fluid analysis, management of transfusion donors and recipients, clinical laboratory management, and participation in teaching and service conferences.
-Student Fellows will rotate as a team through core general services, and will also experience several of the sub-specialty services with an opportunity to focus on areas of particular interest.
-A typical program will involve 7 months of Anatomic Pathology, and 2 months of Clinical Pathology (Laboratory Medicine), including a rotation in Molecular Diagnostics.
+Student Fellows will be exposed to similar training as Residents in Pathology, including surgical pathology specimens, frozen sections, autopsies, body fluid analysis, management of transfusion donors and recipients, clinical laboratory management, and participation in teaching and multi-disciplinary conferences.
+Student Fellows will rotate through core general services, and will also experience several of the sub-specialty services with an opportunity to focus on areas of particular interest.
+A typical program will involve 6 months of Anatomic Pathology, and 3 months of Clinical Pathology (Laboratory Medicine), including a rotation in Molecular Diagnostics.

 There will also be a three-month opportunity for a clinical-translational research project to be pursued with a BWH Pathology faculty mentor.
 The Student Fellows will also have the opportunity to present their work at a national pathology meeting (e.g., USCAP, ACLPS), sponsored by the BWH Department of Pathology.